garrandall/popular-music-data/tracks/i-ll-play-the-fool-dr--buzzard-s-original-savannah-band.md

 (Ain't it kinda funny)
 So much better than poison, stronger than glue, hey

-When your body's close to mine, my baby, ooh
+When your body's close to mine, my baby, oh
-I get a feelin' that's so divine, ooh
+I get a feelin' that's so divine, oh
 Say, blows my mind

 Bop, bop, bop, bop, bop, bop, keep on dancin'